Citalopram: 7 things you should know

 - May cause lowering of total body sodium (called hyponatremia); elderly people or people taking diuretics or already dehydrated may be more at risk.

-- May interact with a number of other drugs including those metabolized by hepatic enzymes CYP 3A4 and 2C19, other antidepressants and medicines that also cause serotonin release (such as tramadol, St John's wort, and opioids).
+- May interact with several other drugs including those metabolized by hepatic enzymes CYP 3A4 and 2C19, other antidepressants, and medicines that also cause serotonin release (such as tramadol, St John's wort, and opioids).
+Should not be given concurrently or within 14 days of a monoamine oxidase inhibitor.

 - Rarely causes seizures.